ABaddlesmere/Better-Time-Addon/README.md

 Better Time displays the current day the server is on.
 However, when running `/time set ...`, the day counter resets.
 Better Time comes with a day counter backup and restoration system.
 If a player runs a `/time set ...` command, Better Time will detect this and restore the world's day counter using the backup.

-The bossbar that displayers Better Time can be in one of 6 states due to weather display.
+The bossbar that displays Better Time can be in one of 6 states due to weather display.
 These states are:
 1. Daytime and Clear
 2. Daytime and Raining
 3. Daytime and Thundering